mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 1. The ability to connect to NEFSC oracle databases (VTR and the Live DMIS tables at APSD.t_ssb_trip_current@garfo_nefsc).
 We are using RODBC.
 R may need to be aware of where your ORACLE_HOME is  -- take a look [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers).
 2. The ability to get files from the frozen `APSD_DMIS_2.rda`, `trip_cost.xlsx`, and `just_ports_YYYY_MM_DD.dta` files from the network.

+You may also need to use set R's libPath to home2/mlee/R/x86_64_pc-linux-gnu-library to use a pre-release version of FishSET.

 # Project Roles and Responsibilities

 The roles/responsibilties doesn't quite belong in this spot, and yet here we are.